jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/One.md

 >
 > Apart from the hacker and awareness training use case, pentesting proxies or security scanners can use Juice Shop as a “guinea pig”-application to check how well their tools cope with JavaScript-heavy application frontends and REST APIs.

 While sitting in one of many excellent talks at the recent [OWASP NZ Day 2023](https://appsec.org.nz/conference/), I had the idea of using something like Juice Shop as a ready-made web application for my own purposes.
-Namely, to gain more hands-on experience actually deploying a web application into the cloud, *and* securing an existing deployed vulnerable application.
+Namely, to gain more hands-on experience actually deploying a web application into the cloud, _and_ securing an existing vulnerable application.
 To be totally honest, the part about securing it is the thing which appeals to me more, but I figure I really should get more experience with deployment, also.

 ### Why Juice Shop?

 Why did I pick the OWASP Juice Shop application to experiment with, you ask?
 Basically, it met all the criteria I can think of.
 It:

-- Is written in a popular programming language that's likely to be well-supported by various tools, Node.js.
+- Is written in a popular programming language that's likely to be well-supported by various tools, [Node.js](https://nodejs.org/en).
 - Is already a completed application, meaning that I can get straight onto deploying it, rather than spending time finishing the functionality first.
 - Is well-known and moreover has had considerable time devoted to exploring its various vulnerabilities, meaning that there are a lot of other references out there for me to use to learn about security issues that I don't spot myself.